MaxHillebrand/LightningMultiSig/README.md

-# Non-Simulated Shared Ownership of scarce bitcoin with Multi Signatures in the Lightning Network
+# Shared Ownership of scarce bitcoin with Multi Signatures in the Lightning Network

 ## Abstract